 Is the Klim Badlands Pro waterproof?

 Yes.
 The waterproof membrane is a 3-layer Gore-Tex Pro shell laminated directly to the outer fabric, not a separate zip-in liner.
-In a four-hour downpour through the mountains north of Žabljak, my t-shirt underneath stayed dry.
-Water beads on the surface and rolls off — the jacket weighs the same wet or dry.
+Owners consistently report staying bone-dry through multi-hour downpours, with water beading on the surface and rolling off — the jacket weighs the same wet or dry.

 Does the Klim Badlands Pro come with armor?